Mission

 - Engaged Buddhism Dharma Discussion with Jifu Devyani Sadh – (First Wednesdays) at 7 pm ET.
 Learn More

-- Racial Solidarity Sangha with Seiho Morris and Jasmine Syedullah – (Second Wednesdays) at 7 pm ET.
+- Racial Solidarity Sangha with Rev. Seiho Morris – (Second Wednesdays) at 7 pm ET.
 Learn More

-- Climate Action and Buddhist Practice with Dr. Michael Fayne, Dr. Morgan Perkins and Jikyo Bonnie Shoultz Sensei (Fourth Wednesdays) at 7 pm ET.
-Topic: The Climate Crisis.
+- Caring for the Earth and Buddhist Practice with Michael Fayne and Morgan Perkins (Fourth Wednesdays) at 7 pm ET.
 Learn More

 Learn More